8BitGinger/employeeManager/README.md

 npm run start
 ```

-Follow the prompts to navigate the CRM!
+This tool will guide you through a series of prompts to to navigate the CRM and manage your employees successfully!

 ---